tiffanyposs/understandingJS/README.md

 ###History of JavaScript and keyword "New"

 JavaScript is named what it is because at the time of it's creation there were a lot of companies competing to get their language mainstream.
-The *JavaScript* name was named purly to attract *Java* developers, which was a popular language at the time.
+The *JavaScript* name was named purely to attract *Java* developers, which was a popular language at the time.
 Also *JavaScript* as written in a way so some of the syntax looked like Java, like the below example:

 ```
 var john = new Person();